Team7-SE2/DemoProject/RetrospectiveSprint2.md

 - What lessons did you learn (both positive and negative) in this sprint?
   - Positive: we improved our skills
-  - Negative: we learned that group works eats some time.
+  - Negative: we learned that group works takes too much time.

 - Which improvement goals set in the previous retrospective were you able to achieve?
   - we were able to work in order to realize E2E tests.